huangd1999/huangd1999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a third-year (2021–now) PhD student in the Computer Science Department at The University of Hong Kong.
-I am under the supervision of Prof. Heming Cui.
-Before my current program, I received a Bachelor of Engineering degree from Huazhong University of Science and Technology with outstanding graduate honors.
+I am a third-year PhD student (2021–present) in the Computer Science Department at The University of Hong Kong, under the supervision of Prof. Heming Cui.
+Before embarking on my current program, I earned a Bachelor of Engineering degree from Huazhong University of Science and Technology, graduating with outstanding honors.

-I am broadly interested in trust AI systems, focusing on proposing deep learning testing techniques.
-During my PhD study, I have been focusing on building deep learning testing systems and benchmarking the fairness and efficiency of current code generation models.
+My research interests are centered around trusted AI systems, specifically in the development of testing techniques for deep learning systems.
+During my PhD study, I have dedicated myself to constructing deep learning testing frameworks and evaluating the fairness and efficiency of existing code generation models.
+My work has been published in several conferences and journals, including the ICLR, ICCV, and the TPDS, where I have served as the first author or corresponding author on two papers.

 You can find my CV here: [Dong's CV](../images/DongHUANG.pdf)

-Please contact me if you have any concerns about my work or want to discuss reseach topics!
+Please do not hesitate to contact me if you have any questions regarding my work or if you are interested in discussing research topics!